 The restated articles of incorporation provide that our Board of Directors (the "Board") shall consist of a minimum of one director and a maximum of nine directors.
 The term of office of each of the present directors expires at the Meeting.
-The Board presently consists of eight directors and it is intended that six directors be elected for the ensuing year.
-Due to business commitments, Ms. Jane Rowe, who has served as a director of the Corporation since March, 1998, has indicated that she will not stand for re-election at the Meeting.
-For personal reasons, Mr. David Sutcliffe, former CEO of the Corporation and member of the Board since 1995 has also indicated he will not stand for re-election at the Meeting.
+The Board presently consists of six directors and it is intended that six directors be elected for the ensuing year.